 - How do I pay for my charter?

-- What happens in the case that we need to cancel our charter?
+- What happens if I need to cancel my charter?

 Yacht Charter Equipment